$50 Cubic Yard

 Premium Compost is the standard bearer for New Mexico Compost Products and prized by local organic farmers.
-Built from local manures, greenwaste and other select feedstock, our Premium Compost is approved for use certified for use on organic farms.
+Built from local manures, greenwaste and other select feedstock, our Premium Compost is approved for use on certified organic farms.
 We compost for a minimum of 1 year before screening to 1/2 inch.
 Availability is limited so please call ahead.

-Sod & Shrub Compost is a nutrient blast for your lawn, decorative or vegetable garden.
-Made from local manures, greenwaste and foodwaste and aged a minimum of 1 year, our Sod & Shrub compost offers unheralded nutrient diversity.
+Soilutions Garden Compost is a nutrient blast for your lawn, decorative or vegetable garden.
+Made from local manures, greenwaste and foodwaste and composted a minimum of 1 year, our Garden Compost offers unheralded nutrient diversity.
 Screened to 1/2 inch.
 Available year round.

 Enriched Planting Mix